-Levee 37 is a two segment system that was constructed along the west bank of the Des Plaines River.
-The levee is considered two segments because the levee spans two municipalities; Prospect Heights to the north and Mt.
-Prospect to the south, split at Old Willow Road.
-It reduces flood risk of the leveed area to over 600 structures as shown to the right.
+Levee 37 is a three-segment system that was constructed along the west bank of the Des Plaines River.
+The levee is considered three segments because the levee spans two municipalities; Prospect Heights to the north and Mt.
+Prospect to the south, split at Old Willow Road and includes a non-project segment along the expressway.
+It reduces flood risk of the leveed area to over 600 structures.
 The levee was constructed in phases from 2008 to 2017 by the U.S. Army Corps of Engineers (Corps).
-It consists of almost 9,000 feet of concrete and sheet pile floodwall, with short portions of compacted clay embankment about 700 feet long to tie the wall into high ground.
+It consists of almost 9,000 feet of concrete and sheetpile floodwall, with short portions of compacted clay embankment about 700 feet long to tie the wall into high ground.
 The Palatine Road embankment also acts as part of the levee.
-There is one road closure gate at Milwaukee Road north of Palatine Rd bridge which is closed during more extreme events.
-Three pump stations reduce interior flooding, but do not eliminate nuisance ponding on the landside of the levee.
+There is one road closure gate at Milwaukee Road north of Palatine Rd bridge, which is closed during more extreme events.
+Three pump stations reduce interior flooding, but do not eliminate nuisance ponding on the land side of the levee.